2023 Best Value Health/Medical Admin Services Undergraduate Certificate Schools

 Moraine Park Technical College excels when it comes to quality.
 It’s ranked in the top 10% of all schools on our Best Health/Medical Admin Services Undergraduate Certificate Trade Schools list.

 Coastal Pines Technical College landed the #19 spot in the 2023 rankings for the best value undergraduate certificate health & medical administrative services programs.
-Located in the town of Waycross, Coastal Pines Technical College is a public school with a small student population.
+Located in the town of Waycross, Coastal Pines Technical College is a public college with a small student population.

 Full Health & Medical Administrative Services at New Mexico State University - Carlsbad Report